overflow68/Armonios-core/README.md

 getEmptyChangeAddr()
 Finds or generates a change address that can be used for receiving change from transactions.

-# Bitcoin Wallet Logic Usage Examples
+#Armonios-core Usage Examples

-Below are some usage examples for the Bitcoin Wallet Logic class.
+Below are some usage examples for Armonios-core.
 These examples demonstrate how to create a wallet, generate addresses, check for transactions, create transactions, and access wallet properties.

 ```javascript
 // Import necessary libraries and classes